hdeplaen/uotod/README.md

 ### Compiled Acceleration

 The package is **available on all dsitributions** and runs well.
-However, only the combinations marked with a green ✅ can take advantage from the compiled version of Sinkhorn's algorithm directly from PyPI.
+However, only the combinations marked with a green ✅ can take advantage of the compiled version of Sinkhorn's algorithm directly from PyPI.
 On a not support combination, you may always build it from the source to also have access to Sinkhorn's compiled version of the algorithm.
 Nevertheless, the PyTorch implementation of **Sinkhorn's algorithm is always available** (used by default), this only refers to an additional compiled version.